TinsaeTadesse17/CogniCV/README.md

-# 💼 CVForge - Kifiya Internal CV Standardization Tool
+# 💼 CogniCV - Company CV Standardization Tool

 > **Standardize.
 Extract.
 Empower.**
-> CVForge is an internal tool for Kifiya to convert employee CVs into a unified LaTeX-based format and extract key information using AI.
+> CogniCV is an internal tool aimed for small to large scale company to convert employee CVs into a unified LaTeX-based format and extract key information using AI.

 ---